Clay Roof Tiles vs. Shingles: What's the Difference?

 tile vs barrel roof

 Shingles are also manufactured with metal, plastic and composite materials and made into designs that mimic turn of the century slate patterns, wood shake designs and other custom patterns that are not found in the asphalt line.
-Most of these upscale shingles will also carry a pro-rated lifetime warranty.
-These custom shingles are beautiful but they are:

 • Not readily available